kimocoder/pidcat/README.md

 ```
 On top of this, this fork will mainly provide these additional features
  * `--timestamp`: add timestamp at the front of each line
  * `--grep`, `--hl`, `--grepv`: grep, highlight or exclude lines.
-These options particularly consider the line cutting issue in `pidcat`.
-This script will grep lines before `pidcat` cuts the original `adb` output line so as to not miss any lines in grepping.
-Moreover, you can specify different colors for each word in these options, which is very helpful in checking different word terms in massive log in sophisticated debugging.
-Corresponding case-ignored options are also provided: `--igrep`, `--ihl`, `--igrev`
+                        These options particularly consider the
+                        line cutting issue in `pidcat`.
+                        This script will grep lines before `pidcat`
+                        cuts the original `adb` output line so as to
+                        not miss any lines in grepping.
+Moreover, you can
+                        specify different colors for each word in these
+                        options, which is very helpful in checking different
+                        word terms in massive log in sophisticated debugging.
+                        The supported color names (case ignored) are
+                        `BLACK, RED, GREEN,
+                        YELLOW, BLUE, MAGENTA, CYAN,
+                        WHITE, BG_BLACK, BG_RED, BG_GREEN, BG_YELLOW, BG_BLUE,
+                        BG_MAGENTA, BG_CYAN, BG_WHITE`.
+                        The color names with prefix "BG_" are background colors.
+                        Corresponding case-ignored options are also
+                        provided: `--igrep`, `--ihl`, `--igrev`
  * `--header-width`: if customized header added in each log line besides Android headers, this option can help indent additional space for each wrapped lines
  * `--tee`, `--tee-original`: it supports to output the filtered and un-filtered `pidcat` result to specified files, which is useful for checking later
  * `--pipe`: it supports the script running in a pipe mode.
 For example, ``adb -d logcat | pidcat --pipe `tput cols`